Tag: Adam Curtis

 Bitter Lake

-Bitter Lake by Adam Curtis advocates a position that Western governments and media have simplified the story of militant Islam down to an argument of good versus evil.
-It is an examination of why the explanations offered to t...
+Bitter Lake by Adam Curtis argues that Western governments and media have reduced the story of militant Islam to a simplistic narrative of good versus evil.
+The film examines why these explanations, presented to Western audie...

 All Watched Over by Machines of Loving Grace